 How much do beach huts cost?

-– Basic beach huts: The most basic beach huts that are relatively small in size may only cost a few thousand pounds, but you could pay far more.
-It all depends on where the beach hut is, its size, the condition it’s in and whether it has any amenities, such as running water.
+- Basic beach huts: The most basic beach huts that are relatively small in size may cost up to £30,000, but you could pay far more.
+The price depends on where the beach hut is, its size, the condition it’s in and whether it has any amenities, such as running water.

 SAVVY TIP: Check how close the beach hut is to the nearest tap, car park, toilets and cafe.

 - Larger beach huts/chalets: Some larger huts have running water and the more expensive chalets enable owners to sleep overnight (something that’s not allowed in traditional beach huts).

 How much do beach huts cost to run?